ArnuldOnData/rshiny/parallel/clustering/README.md

-Here we are using the "parallel" package which is available in the core (or base ) of the R language.
+Here we are using the "parallel" package which is available in the *base* package  of the R language.
 These days we have multi-CPU machines available for cheap even for home desktop systems.
 So we will use a multi-cpu (one phsycial CPU with multiple cores).
 We will compare one serial version and two parallel computing versions of R and measure the time difference.